kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 Additionally, it may be useful to put boundaries on the number of scheduling iterations depending on cluster size or performance cost.
 In some situation it is sufficient to simulate scheduling of ``N`` instances of the pod and stop.

+## Current scope of the framework

+* the current analysis is limited to the Scheduler component and the admission controller (subset of the Apiserver component) only
+* there is no interaction with Kubelet
+* during the analysis there is no interaction with any Kubernetes daemon

+In future, the scope can be extended to cover more components (or its parts) of the Kubernetes control plane.

 ## Roadmap

-1. implement the local client, prediction framework, REST API, limit considered resources for cpu, memory and gpu
+1. implement the local client, framework, REST API, limit considered resources to cpu, memory and gpu
-1. extend considered resources, extend prediction
+1. extend considered resources (e.g. with volumes handling), extend analysis (e.g. with taints and tolerations, node pressure)

 ## Future

 * Take re-scheduler into account with possible de-fragmentation
+* Integrate preemptive scheduling into the framework

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/proposals/cluster-capacity.md?pixel)]()